adnammit/notes/shell.md

 * view permissions with `ls -l filename.txt`
 * examples:
 ```
    chmod a+w filename.txt	    everyone can write
    chmod ug=rx reference.txt	user and group can read and execute only
    chmod a-w file.txt		    no one can write
    chmod +x file.txt		    everyone can execute
+   chmod -R a+wrx foo           recursively chmod directory 'foo' so everyone can read, write & execute
+   chmod -R u+X foo.txt         recursively add executable flag for user in 'foo' but only for dirs, not files
 ```
 * directories:
     - the group can add files: